toptal/picasso/.changeset/witty-beds-do.md

 '@toptal/picasso': minor
 ---

-- When using `use-notification` hooks it started to call `onClose` callback when `Notification` is closing.
+- Pass `onClose` to the notifications opened by `use-notification` hooks.